Lenses & telescopes

 William Optics SpaceCat 51 – This tiny but perfectly corrected quadruplet telescope is a best seller for a reason.
 The 250mm field of view and a fast f4.9 focal ratio consistently gives phenomenal results in a travel friendly package.

-Tamron 100-400mm f/4.5-6.3 Di VC USD – Sharp with virtually no chromatic aberration.
+Tamron 100-400mm f/4.5-6.3 Di VC USD – Sharp with low levels of chromatic aberration.
 This lens gave me some fantastic shots of the Andromeda Galaxy and North America nebula, but has now been superseded by the Zenithstar.

 Viltrox 75mm f1.2 (Fujifilm) – Newly acquired lens is exceptionally sharp and bright at f1.2.
 A stellar choice for Milky Way core and widefield astrophotography, as well as auroras and sprites.